Revelation 21

 Revelation 21 is the twenty-first chapter of the Book of Revelation in the New Testament of the Christian Bible.
-This chapter contains the accounts of "the new heaven and the new earth", followed by the appearance of the New Jerusalem the Bride.
+This chapter contains the accounts of "the new heaven and the new earth", followed by the appearance of the New Jerusalem, "prepared as a bride".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 27 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are among others: